 In addition to mesothelioma and lung cancer, asbestos can also cause several types of gastrointestinal cancers.

 While there are many types of asbestos cancers, these gastrointestinal cancers develop when asbestos fibers are ingested rather than inhaled.
 This causes them to become lodged in the digestive tract instead of the lungs.

 Interstitial fibrosis is a general name that refers to a group of over 200 different chronic lung diseases and disorders, including asbestosis.

 These disorders are characterized by scarring of the tissue between the air sacs in the lungs, which is often caused by exposure to dangerous airborne materials like asbestos.

 There are two main signs and symptoms of interstitial fibrosis:

 - Shortness of breath at rest or aggravated by exertion

-A pleural effusion is a buildup of fluid in the lung lining.
-Pleural effusions are caused when pressure is put on the lung lining, which makes the blood vessels leak fluid.
+While not technically a disease, a pleural effusion is a buildup of fluid in the lung lining.
+This condition develops when pressure is put on the lung lining, which makes the blood vessels leak fluid.

 Common symptoms of pleural effusions include: